Interviewee: Chanel Haley

 Abstract:

-Monica Helms discusses growing up with a father in the Air Force, explaining that her early years were spent between stations in Arizona, Kansas, and Germany.
-She recalls that she spent much of her childhood outdoors, taking an interest in the shells, bayonets, and bunkers she discovered as relics of the World Wars. in 1970, during the Vietnam War, Monica joined the Navy where she became a Machinist's Mate and was stationed on the USS Francis Scott Key.
-Regarding identity, Monica discusses coming to understand her gender and ultimately pursuing transition in 1997.
-She talks about relating to others as a trans Navy veteran, describing early experiences of exclusion and tacit acceptance in veterans organizations.
-Later, Monica founded the Transgender American Veterans Association, which pushed for the respectful treatment of trans people at Veterans Affairs offices and led marches to the Vietnam Veterans Memorial.
-Monica recalls creating the original transgender pride flag in 1999, which she later donated to the Smithsonian in 2014.
-In 2000, she moved to Atlanta to pursue a career opportunity as executive director of the trans advocacy group Trans=Action, and she quickly became active in the local community, marching for the Color Guard for Atlanta Pride and organizing the city's first Transgender Day of Remembrance.
-Finally, Monica discusses being a delegate to the 2004 Democratic National Convention and her experiences writing science fiction novels and her autobiography, More Than a Flag.
+Monica Helms discusses growing up in a military family, explaining that her early years were spent between stations in Arizona, Kansas, and Germany.
+She recalls that she spent much of her childhood outdoors, taking an interest in the shells, bayonets, and bunkers she discovered as relics of the World Wars.
+In 1970, Monica joined the Navy where she became a Machinist’s Mate and was stationed on the USS Francis Scott Key.
+Regarding identity, Monica discusses early experiences of exclusion and tacit acceptance in veterans organizations.
+Later, Monica founded the Transgender American Veterans Association, which pushed for the respectful treatment of trans people at Veterans Affairs offices.
+Monica recalls creating the original transgender pride flag in 1999, which she later donated to the Smithsonian.
+In 2000, she moved to Atlanta to pursue an opportunity as executive director of the trans advocacy group Trans=Action, and she became active in the local community, marching for the Color Guard for Atlanta Pride and organizing the city's first Transgender Day of Remembrance.
+Finally, Monica discusses being a delegate to the 2004 Democratic National Convention and her experiences writing science fiction novels and her autobiography.

 Special Collections and Archives